pragdave/work_queue/README.md

 finishes processing, it reports the result back and then requests the next item of work.

-The itent is that we do not need a central control point which preassigns work—that is done dynamically by the workers.
+The intent is that we do not need a central control point which preassigns work—that is done dynamically by the workers.

 This has a couple of advantages.
 First, it locally maximizes CPU